tkrajina/10000sentences/README.md

 * Skip sentences for advanced users who feel the first sentences are too easy.
 * Stats with graphs, goals, ...
 * Add more languages
+* Other quiz types (for example where the user must retype the words of a sentence, not only guess them)

 # Screenshots